 Tom: You were working for the bank, but before that I know you grew up in Mexico, right?

 Veronica: I did.
 I grew up in Mexico, in Michoacan, that’s where I grew up and came to the U.S. when I was a teenager because I wanted better opportunity and obviously to learn English and to just be independent.
+So that’s what I did before I started working with Rock Honda.
 That’s really what I wanted to be.
 I grew up in a family of five of us.
 My dad was super strict, so I kind of wanted to get away from that too, because you know my dad was just you know, “This is how it is.”
 And it was just tough, tough growing up with my dad.
 And I think that’s a little bit too why I wanted to get away and I figured being independent I could do what I want, but it’s not really that way.

-Tom: Having come from Mexico, factors roll into that managerial responsibility of taking care of that department.
-Tell me a little bit about that department and what you do, what you specialize in?
+Tom: Having come from Mexico, factors roll into that managerial responsibility of taking care of that department at Rock Honda.
+Speaking of car buying with Women, tell me a little bit about that department and what you do, what you specialize in?

 Veronica: Coming from Mexico, coming to the U.S., I definitely do identify myself with my customers, and of course the Hispanic community, when I came to Rock Honda, I was in finance just helping customers that would come in and the customers that wouldn’t get financed, I would work on their deals.
 I would be, “You know what, give me a minute, let me work on your deal.
 Let me get an approval and I will call you back.”
 Somehow…

 Tom: Let me interrupt you real quick here.
 So a customer would be here and they would select the car that they wanted, they fell in love with it, they wanted to… and then going through the process, they couldn’t get financed, but then you jumped in and were able to intervene and help?